Criteria of average Angel Investor or Seed fund

 · Investors are investing less per company and co-investing more to diversify their private equity portfolios.

-· Investors usually want a major but minority position (not 10%) in a company (at the pre-revenue stage).
+· Investors usually want a major but minority position (not a token 5%) in a company (at the pre-revenue stage).

 · BC investors like using BC's 30% refundable tax credit available from BC companies.
 Companies located outside BC are at a disadvantage.

 Development Stage: Preferences are companies at the "starting sales" stage or "established sales" stage with good demand for "in-development" stage, but usually not at the concept stage.

 Industry Sector: Usually half of the investors have no preferences and are open to any non-tech or tech sector such as Internet, Medical devices, mid-tech Manufacturing, Services, Biotech, Communications, IT Hardware & Software and New Media.